There’s a lot more to oysters than just eating them

 Whip Up Your Own Feast

 Forage for fresh, local ingredients and cook up a storm if you’re staying at a vacation rental with a kitchen.
 Family-owned retail seafood grocers bring in their catch daily and often hourly.
-Gourmet food shops have superb selections of wine and local artisan and specialty food.
+Gourmet food shops have superb selections of wine and local artisan and specialty foods.
 International gourmet food manufacturer Blue Crab Bay has its only store here.
 Local farms, farmers markets, pick-your-own farms and pop-up farm stands have seasonal produce, local seafood, artisanal breads and cheeses and heritage meats.
 Chatham Vineyards’ award-winning Steel Chardonnay is perfect with local seafood.
-Then feast like the locals do, on the porch watching the sun go down.
+Feast like the locals do, on the porch watching the sun go down.

 TIP: Put on your own oyster roast – cook them in a single layer until they open, about 11 minutes, over a hot grill.